kmlv/MoneyPolitics/README.md

 ```
 1. Include the Tetris Game in the Real Effort template - Skyler

 Might be difficult (the game is just on a separate page for now).
 Most browsers don't allow local files (like a tetris game) to be embedded inside of another page for security reasons.
-This may also make it difficult to pick which game to play (currently, you only have to change SESSION_CONFIGS in settings.py).
+This would also make it difficult to pick which game to play (currently, you only have to change SESSION_CONFIGS in settings.py).
 May also cause problems when passing values from the game back to otree pages/models.

 1. Program payoff function - Marco